 The classification of regions under one of the three categories of regions shall be determined on the basis of how the GDP per capita of each region, measured in purchasing power standards ('PPS') and calculated on the basis of Union figures for the period 2015-2017, relates to the average GDP of the EU-27 for the same reference period.

-3. The Cohesion Fund shall support those Member States whose GNI per capita, measured in PPS and calculated on the basis of Union figures for the period 2015-2017, is less than 90 % of the average GNI per capita of the EU-27 for the same reference period.
+3. The Cohesion Fund shall support those Member States whose gross national income (GNI) per capita, measured in PPS and calculated on the basis of Union figures for the period 2015-2017, is less than 90 % of the average GNI per capita of the EU-27 for the same reference period.

-4. The Commission shall adopt a decision by means of implementing act setting out the list of regions fulfilling the criteria of one of the three categories of regions and of Member States fulfilling the criteria of paragraph 3.
+4. The Commission shall adopt a decision, by means of implementing act, setting out the list of regions fulfilling the criteria of one of the three categories of regions and of Member States fulfilling the criteria of paragraph 3.
 That list shall be valid from 1 January 2021 to 31 December 2027.

 Article 109 Resources for economic, social and territorial cohesion

-1. The resources for economic, social and territorial cohesion available for budgetary commitment for the period 2021-2027 under the Multiannual Financial Framework shall be EUR 330 234 776 621 in 2018 prices for the ERDF, ESF+ and the Cohesion Fund, and EUR 7.500.000.000 for the JTF.
+1. The resources for economic, social and territorial cohesion available for budgetary commitment for the period 2021-2027 under the MFF shall be EUR 330 234 776 621 in 2018 prices for the ERDF, ESF+ and the Cohesion Fund, and EUR 7 500 000 000 for the JTF.

-The resources referred to in the first sub-paragraph shall be completed by an amount of EUR 10 000 000 000 in 2018 prices for measures referred to in Article 1(2) of Regulation [ERI] for the purposes of the Regulation (EU) [JTF Regulation].
+The resources referred to in the first sub-paragraph shall be completed by an amount of EUR 10 000 000 000 in 2018 prices for measures referred to in Article 1(2) of Council Regulation (EU) 2020/2094 for the purposes of the JTF Regulation.
 This amount shall constitute external assigned revenue in accordance with Article 21(5) of the Financial Regulation.

 For the purposes of programming and subsequent inclusion in the budget of the Union, amounts referred to in the first and second subparagraphs shall be indexed at 2 % per year.

-2. The Commission shall adopt a decision, by means of implementing act, setting out the annual breakdown of the global resources for the ERDF, ESF+ and the Cohesion Fund per Member State under the Investment for jobs and growth goal, per category of regions, together with the list of eligible regions in accordance with the methodologies set out in Annex XXIV.
+2. The Commission shall adopt a decision, by means of implementing act, setting out the annual breakdown of the global resources for the ERDF, ESF+ and the Cohesion Fund by Member State under the Investment for jobs and growth goal and, where applicable, by category of regions, in accordance with the methodologies set out in Annex XXVI.

 That decision shall also set out the annual breakdown of the global resources per Member State under the European territorial cooperation goal (Interreg).